Automattic/jetpack/readme.md

 #### Unit-testing the JS Admin Page

-You can run Mocha based tests for the Admin Page source code with `npm run test-client`
+You can run [Mocha](https://mochajs.org/) based tests for the Admin Page source code with `npm run test-client`

+Standing on your jetpack directory, run

 ```
-$ cd wp-content/plugins/jetpack
 $ npm install
 $ npm run test-client
 ```